RoSchmi/Esp32_I2S_Microphone_Vol_Switcher/README.md

 # Esp32_I2S_Microphone_Vol_Switcher

-SoundSwitcher is a class to implement a two state sensor reacting on sound levels The sound volume is measured by an I2S micophone (SPH0645LM4 or INMP441) The state toggles when a changeable arbitrary soundvolume level is exceeded A changeable hysteresis is accomplished
+SoundSwitcher is a class to implement a two state sensor reacting on sound levels.
+The sound volume is measured by an I2S micophone (SPH0645LM4 or INMP441) The state toggles when a changeable arbitrary soundvolume level is exceeded A changeable hysteresis is accomplished